The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Introduction

-In Fig.~\ref{Fig:rgb_0} we show an example of a CTIS image of a ColorChecker Classic Mini (ColorChecker) captured with a custom-made CTIS camera, which utilizes the same optical system layout as White et al. in Ref.~\cite{white_accelerating_2020}.
+In Fig.~\ref{Fig:rgb_0} we show an example of a CTIS image of a ColorChecker Classic Mini (ColorChecker) captured with a custom-made CTIS camera, which utilizes the same optical system layout as White et al.~\cite{white_accelerating_2020}.
 The CTIS image consists of a central zeroth-order undiffracted scene image and four surrounding first-order diffractions.
 As detailed in section \ref{sec:data_CNN} we create synthetic CTIS images for training the neural networks by using a reference $200\times400\times216$ (two spatial and one spectral dimension) hyperspectral cube of the ColorChecker and carrots acquired with a pushbroom HSI system.
 RGB visualizations (spectral channels 650, 550 and 470~nm) of the ColorChecker and carrots are shown in Fig.~\ref{Fig:rgb_a} and Fig.~\ref{Fig:rgb_b}, respectively, and a true RGB image of the ColorChecker is shown in Fig.~\ref{Fig:rgb_c}.

 As CTIS images are compressed and not as easy to analyze as hyperspectral cubes, fast and precise real-time reconstruction of the hyperspectral cube from a CTIS image is an important but challenging goal.
 In practice, the common dimension of the hyperspectral cube often exceeds $100\times100\times 100$, resulting in long reconstruction times and mediocre accuracy for existing algorithms~\cite{vose_heuristic_2007,hagen_fourier_2007,white_accelerating_2020}.
+In this work, we utilize cubes with dimensions $100\times100\times 5$ and $100\times100\times 25$: 5 spectral channels are the minimal number of channels, which achieve a substantial gain from standard RGB images, and 25 channels are a trade-off between spectral resolution and what is adequate for most applications.
 Therefore, we consider neural networks to circumvent the limitations of current reconstruction algorithms.
-To the best of our knowledge it is the first time convolutional neural networks~(CNNs) are used to reconstruct hyperspectral cubes from CTIS images.
+To the best of our knowledge it is the first time neural networks are used to {\it reconstruct hyperspectral cubes from CTIS images}.